Things To Do In Ambergris Caye, Belize

 Snorkeling in The Mexican Rocks

 with Searious Adventures.
-We were guided by a knowledgable guide who pointed out the rays, fish, lobsters, types of coral, and eels.
+We were guided by a knowledgeable guide who pointed out the rays, fish, lobsters, types of coral, and eels.
 Nurse sharks approached with caution as

 they swam ever so close to us, but not close enough that we could touch them.
 We loved seeing the rays glide by and even were, as the kids put it, “attacked” by an eel swimming out of hiding.